 Total potential savings: $500

-That’s it – 5 easy ways to save a bundle on your new bundle of joy.
-If you have other money-saving suggestions, please post them on our site’s bulletin board.
+That’s it – 5 easy ways to save on baby supplies for your new bundle of joy.
+If you have other money-saving suggestions, please post them on our facebook page.
 We are always looking for hot tips to pass along to you.